 Students with outstanding scholastic records are given special recognition when their names are added to the Dean's Honour List.
 The Dean's list is produced at the end of the Spring semester.
 To qualify, a student requires a GPA of 3.67 ("A-") or higher, and a minimum of 12 credits accumulated over the previous Summer, Fall and Spring semesters.

-Undergraduate Degree English Requirements
+Undergraduate degree English requirements

 All students in undergraduate degree programs at VIU are required to complete 6 credits of first–year English composition and literature courses.

-Undergraduate Degree English Requirement (Effective September 2020)
+Undergraduate degree English requirement (effective September 2020)

-ENGL 115* - (University Writing and Research), or ENGL 117* - (University Writing and Research: Indigenous Focus), or INTR** course equivalent
+Any two of the following courses: ENGL 115* - (University Writing and Research), or ENGL 117* - (University Writing and Research: Indigenous Focus), or INTR** course equivalent ENGL 125 - (Literature and Culture), or ENGL 127 - (Literature and Culture: Indigenous Focus), or INTR** course equivalent ENGL 135 - (Literature and Criticism) | 6 |

-Or
+Or | |

-LBST 111 - (Love and Friendship) and,
+LBST 111 - (Love and Friendship) and, LBST 112 - (Knowledge, Good, and Evil) | 12 |

-Or
+Or | |

-ENGL 115 - (University Writing and Research), or ENGL 117 - (University Writing and Research: Indigenous Focus), or INTR** course equivalent, and,
+Only for programs that require ENGL 204 (Business and Technical Writing): ENGL 115 - (University Writing and Research), or ENGL 117 - (University Writing and Research: Indigenous Focus), or INTR** course equivalent, and, ENGL 204 - (Business and Technical Writing) (effective September 2012) or, ENGL 225 - (Business and Technical Writing) (prior to September 2012) | 6 |

 * In some Bachelor of Arts, Majors and Minors, students with a minimum "B+" in ENGL 115 or ENGL 117 are granted an exemption and are not required to complete any further credit towards the English requirement.